karlssberg/Motive/README.md

 ### From Lambda Expression Tree to Propositions

-When given an `Expression<Func<T, bool>>`, Motiv will transform it into a syntax tree of propositions, with each underlying sub-expression describing the outcome of the logic that it performed.
+The simpliest way to use Motiv is with an `Expression<Func<T, bool>>`, Motiv will transform it into a multiple individual propositions, with each underlying sub-expression describing the outcome of the logic that it performed.

 ```csharp
 ```csharp
-Expression<Func<Customer, bool>> expression = customer =>
+Expression<Func<Customer, bool>> ;

-    customer.CreditScore > 600 & customer.Income > 100000;
+var isEligibleForLoan = Spec.From((Customer customer) =>

-var isEligibleForLoan =
+                                customer.CreditScore > 600
-    Spec.From(expression)
+                                & customer.Income > 100000)
                             .Create("eligible for loan");

 var result = isEligibleForLoan.IsSatisfiedBy(eligibleCustomer);